-How to make Vegetarian Jambalaya and rice.
-Recipe.
+How to Make Vegetarian/ Vegan Jambalaya and Rice

 Classic Jambalaya is a spicy dish of meat, vegetables and rice traditionally found in Creole cooking, it is normally served with boiled rice.
 Jambalaya is thought to be a variant of the Spanish dish Paella and the Creole variety of Jambalaya would appear to be an attempt by the Spanish to make Paella in the new world.